sababado/AndroidProjectConverter/README.md

 ##Usage
 1. Download the jar from [here](http://google.com).
-2. Open a command prompt window and execute as follows
+2. Open a command prompt window and execute as follows:

 ```shell
 java -jar apc.jar "C:/Path/to/original/project" "C:/Path/to/converted/project" "Name"
 ```